Ritsumeikan University (Private)Graduate School of International Relations

 - 1. Students will learn the role of the government and the private sector through attending the lectures related to the history of Japanese economic development, Japanese diplomacy, and Japanese aid policy.

-- 2. Students will learn about the functions and characteristics of Japanese administration and the management of Japanese enterprises through field-trip for one night and two days.
+- 2. Students will learn about the functions and characteristics of Japanese administration and the management of Japanese enterprises through one-day field trip.
 In the field-study, students will learn practices of Japanese administration and production process in manufacturing sector.

 ② We also offer “Kyoto City Government Learning Special Program” for JDS Students.